 Importing Only Certain Columns

 In the previous sections, we read the data of the entire Google Sheet.
-It is, however, possible to read in only a section of a Sheet.
+It is, however, possible to import only a section of a Sheet.
 For example, the survey data we imported includes a timestamp column.
 This variable is added automatically whenever someone submits a Google Form that pipes data into a Google Sheet, but we don’t use it in our analysis, so we could get rid of it.

 To do this, use the range argument in the read_sheet() function when importing the data.
 This argument lets us specify a range of data to bring.
 It uses the syntax you may have used to select columns in Google Sheets.
 In this example, I use range = "Sheet1!B:E" to import columns B through E (but not A, which contains the timestamp) before adding glimpse().